taofeekjide/react-project-with-git-commands/README.md

-This project demonstrates how to integrate Git version control in a project.
-It includes commits, feature branching, merging, pull requests, and collaboration-ready workflows which are essential for a team in Software development.
+This project involves the use of Git version control.
+It includes commits, feature branching, merging, pull requests, and collaboration-ready workflows which are essential when working in a team in Software development.